LaunchCodeEducation/web-fundamentals/objectives/README.md

 - Describe why we must validate form submissions, even when providing limited options via a form
 - Describe the various ways that we can control and verify the data that users submit in an HTTP request: form restrictions, client-side validation, server-side validation
+- Describe advantages and disadvantages of both client and server-side validation
 - Validate request data based on numeric range or string length
 - Return descriptive error messages within an HTML page when form data doesn't validate
 - Upon validation errors, render a form with valid data left in-place